Jackbuthesuck/Controller-Wrapper-For-Sentakki/README.md

 # Controller Input Mapper

 A C++ controller input mapper with three modes: Touch, Mouse, and Keyboard.
-Works with any XInput (current version had'nt been tested) or DirectInput controller.
+Works with any DirectInput controller and maybe XInput.
+But I only tested this with a DualShock 4

 Designed for playing Sentakki (osu! lazer mod) and anything else if controls apply.

-Now with multi-screen support (Why not (this took me 2 days)).
+I love maimai.
 ---

 ## Quick Start

 1. Run `ControllerInput.exe`
-2. Select your mode (1-3)
-3. Choose your controller
-4. Play!
+2. It's pretty stright forward actually.
+3. Try it out.

 **Requirements:**
 - Windows 10 or 11